aws/eks-distro/docs/contents/index.md

 cycle as Amazon EKS and we provide the bits here.

-Check out EKS Distro's [architecture](./users/architecture.md) and give it a spin by using one of the many exemplary [install](./users/install.md) recipes or using [build](./users/build.md) instructions to build a cluster from scratch.
+Give EKS-D a spin by using one of the exemplary [install](users/index.md) recipes, check out how to use on of the methods [partners](community/partners.md) have provided or [build](./users/build.md) a cluster from scratch.